ThinkingTransistor/Sigma.DiffSharp/README.md

 DiffSharp: Differentiable Functional Programming
 ------------------------------------------------

+### Sigma.Diffsharp - Note

+Sigma.DiffSharp is a modified version of the DiffSharp library for integration with the [Sigma](https://github.com/GreekDictionary/Sigma) machine learning framework with support for ndarrays, multiple CLI backends and more datat types.
+Sigma.DiffSharp is not intended to be new release of the original DiffSharp library, but rather an adaption with a restricted featureset for interopability with the Sigma project.

+### DiffSharp

 DiffSharp is a functional [automatic differentiation](http://en.wikipedia.org/wiki/Automatic_differentiation) (AD) library implemented in the F# language.
 It supports C# and the other [CLI languages](http://en.wikipedia.org/wiki/List_of_CLI_languages).
 The library is being developed mainly for research applications in machine learning, by [Atılım Güneş Baydin](http://www.cs.nuim.ie/~gunes/) and [Barak A. Pearlmutter](http://bcl.hamilton.ie/~barak/), within the [Brain and Computation Lab](http://www.bcl.hamilton.ie/), National University of Ireland Maynooth.

 Please visit the [project website](http://gbaydin.github.io/DiffSharp/) for detailed documentation and examples.